flar/flutter_benchmark_utils/packages/graph_app/README.md

 When work is done on the graph_app, you should install it into the main part of the repo so that it can be used by invocations activated using pub global.
-The `tools/install.sh` shell script will verify that the files are built and package them up into a zip file installed in the lib/src directory of the main project.
-This script should be executed from the tools directory.
+The `tools/install.sh` shell script will clean and build the web app with the ClientKit option unless the `-n` option is used and package the necessary run-time files into a zip file installed in the `lib/src` directory of the main project.
+The install script should be executed from the directory of the graph_app package or one of its direct sub-directories.

 If you have added any dependencies that need to be served alongside the web app, you may need to edit the install script as it contains a specific list of files needed to be